mikeroyal/Perfect-Ubuntu-Guide/README.md

 ```sh
 sudo apt install gnome-session
 ```
-**Complete this process by Logginh out of the system then will click on the settings button in bottom right corner and choose 'GNOME on Xorg'.
+**Complete this process by Logging out of the system then will click on the settings button in bottom right corner and choose 'GNOME on Xorg'.
 After that just log back into your system and you will a Vanilla GNOME layout for your Ubuntu system.**

 ## GNOME Tweaks